MyHomeMyData/ESP32cannelloni/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->

+### 0.1.2 (2024-03-28)
+* (MyHomeMyData) Force attempt to reconnect to cannelloni server in case of TCP communication error
+* (MyHomeMyData) Force restart of ESP32 in case of stalled TCP communication

 ### 0.1.1 (2024-03-23)
 * (MyHomeMyData) Reset CAN buffer on connection to cannelloni server